- Vacation Leave

 Family and Medical Leave

-Employees who must care for a sick child, parent, or spouse may take up to 12 weeks of protected leave, which also applies to an employee’s own serious health condition.
+Under the Family and Medical Leave Act (FMLA), employees who must care for a sick child, parent, or spouse may take up to 12 weeks of protected leave, which also applies to an employee’s own serious health condition.
 A serious health condition is one that makes an employee unable to perform the functions of their position.
 Employers are allowed to require certification of the health condition by a certified healthcare provider.

 Leave for School Activities